bbauska/svg-basic-elements/README.md

 <p>This can be very useful if you want to do things like centering the icons we’ve created so far.
-We’ll turn the remaining three icons into symbols, then adjust them so they’ll vertically fill a 100px high space, and be horizontally centered in that space.</p>
+We’ll turn the remaining three icons into symbols, then adjust them so they’ll vertically fill a
+<b>100px</b> high space, and be horizontally centered in that space.</p>

 <p>We create our symbols in the same way as our groups, only we’ll be wrapping each of our last
-three icons’ code in <symbol></symbol> tags.
+three icons’ code in <b>&lt;symbol&gt;&lt;/symbol&gt;</b> tags.
 We’ll also need to add a unique ID to each.</p>

-<p>However what we’re also going to add is a viewBox attribute.
-This will let us define what the
+<p>However what we’re also going to add is a <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox"><b>viewBox</b> attribute</a>.
-visible portion of each symbol should be.
+This will let us define what the visible portion of each symbol should be.
 When the browser has access to this information it can then scale and align symbols correctly.</p>

 <p>We’ll need to give our <b>viewBox</b> attribute four values.
 The first two will define the top
 left point of our icon, and the third and fourth define its width and height respectively.</p>